bor0/gidti/manuscript/chapter2.md

 1. If it doesn't rain, then the ground is wet.
 This one is a bit tricky to grasp.
 The reason why we define it to be true is that we don't really know much about the wetness of the ground, other than the fact that it did not rain.
 Maybe it was already wet prior to the rain, or someone poured water on the ground.
 1. If it doesn't rain, then the ground is not wet.
 This is obviously true.

 This definition of implication might be a bit counter-intuitive the way we use it in day to day speaking.
 When we say `If it rains, then the ground is wet` we usually mean both that `If the ground is wet, then it rains` and `If it rains, then the ground is wet`.
-This is known as biconditional, however, for the purposes of this book we will be using conditional (implication).
+This is known as biconditional and is denoted as {$$}a \leftrightarrow b{/$$}.

 | {$$}a{/$$}    | {$$}b{/$$}    | {$$}a \to b{/$$} |
 | ------------- | ------------- | ---------------- |